 Even though Apache is highly reliable and secure, users are sometimes faced with common SSL problems, compilation, conflicted software or blocked ports, etc.

-Here's the Best Apache Monitor Tools & Software:
+Here's the Best Apache Monitor Tools & Software of 2020:

 - Solarwinds Server & Application Monitor